Semidefinite representation of convex hulls of rational varieties: Acknowledgments

 \section{Acknowledgments}

-The first draft benefited from technical advice by Jean-Bernard Lasserre, Monique Laurent and Josef Schicho.
-I am grateful to Geert Wouters for mentioning reference \cite{stolfi} on oriented projective geometry, and to Bernd Sturmfels for pointing out an error in the coefficients of my original lifted LMI formulation of the trefoil curve when preparing paper \cite{sturmfels}.
+The first draft benefited from technical advice by Jean-Bernard Lasserre, Monique Laurent, Josef Schicho and two anonymous reviewers.
+I am grateful to Bernd Sturmfels for pointing out an error in the coefficients of my original lifted LMI formulation of the trefoil curve when preparing paper \cite{sturmfels}.